Tyndale Christian School, Adelaide

-Tyndale Christian School, founded in 1983 by like minded parents who employed Roy Magor to be the first Headmaster, is a coeducational private R-12 school located in Salisbury East, South Australia, Australia.
+Tyndale Christian School - Salisbury East, founded in 1983 by like minded parents who employed Roy Magor to be the first Headmaster, is a coeducational private R–12 school located in Salisbury East, South Australia, Australia.
 The school is named after William Tyndale, who translated the Bible into the Early Modern English language.
-Michael Potter is the second and current principal of the school.
+Phil Jones is the third and current principal of the school, replacing Michael Potter as he becomes the CEO of Tyndale Christian School.

 Sub-schools

 As of 2010 the school has over 1300 students enrolled to one of three sub-schools: